ggpwnkthx/docker-trinitycore/README.md

 This script will start up all the containers necessary for a given project.
 If realms argument is not set all realms for that project will be started.

 ## Windows
-### run.bat
-All in one.
-Builds from source, adds a project, starts the project.
-Will passthru arguments.
 ### build.ps1
 ```
 -repo "git://..."